 Our Mission

-The Catholic Futures Foundation of Northeast Nebraska, with Catholic values at the forefront, professionally manages, stewards and invites investment into our northeast Nebraska community, giving all members unique opportunities to positively impact the future of the Church and transform lives.
+The Catholic Future Foundation of Northeast Nebraska, with Catholic values at the forefront, professionally manages, stewards and invites investment into our northeast Nebraska community, giving all members unique opportunities to positively impact the future of the Church and transform lives.

 Our Promise

-• We will continue to be faithful stewards of all gifts and will manage assets in a professional, transparent and economical manner as we have done since 1975.
+- We will continue to be faithful stewards of all gifts and will manage assets in a professional, transparent and economical manner as we have done since 1975.

-• We will be accessible to all donors and recipients in northeast Nebraska, acknowledging that meaningful gifts and needs come in all sizes.
+- We will be accessible to all donors and recipients in northeast Nebraska, acknowledging that meaningful gifts and needs come in all sizes.
 While we are united as One Church, we honor the unique cultures of each of our parishes in rural and urban communities.
 We will work in partnership with donors, account holders, recipients, parishes, schools and ministries toward a common purpose of transforming lives.

-• We will provide excellent service to our donors, account holders and recipients as stewards of the gifts that have been entrusted to us.
+- We will provide excellent service to our donors, account holders and recipients as stewards of the gifts that have been entrusted to us.
 We will serve our community and its needs in keeping with the donors’ intent, our mission and the teachings of Christ.

-• Who Does the Catholic Futures Foundation Serve?
+Who Does the Catholic Future Foundation Serve?

-Whether you are an individual donor or in leadership at a parish, school or ministry, the Catholic Futures Foundation can help you create a legacy of support for the causes you or your organization are most passionate about.
+Whether you are an individual donor or in leadership at a parish, school or ministry, the Catholic Future Foundation can help you create a legacy of support for the causes you or your organization are most passionate about.

 Staff